††††† RELATES TO: KRS 164.740-164.785

 ††††† 2.
 Six (6) quarter hours per quarter; or

 ††††† 3.
 Half of the academic workload of a full-time student as determined by the educational institution.

 ††††† (22) "Pell Grant" means an award under the federal Pell Grant Program operated by the secretary under the provisions of 20 U.S.C.
 1070a.

-††††† (23) "Resident of Kentucky" or "resident" means a person who is classified as an in-state student in accordance with the criteria established in 13 KAR 2:045.
+††††† (23) "Resident of Kentucky" or "resident" means a person who is determined by the participating institution to be a resident of Kentucky in accordance with the criteria established in 13 KAR 2:045.

 ††††† (24) "Total cost of education" means an amount determined for an academic year for each applicant by the following formula: normal tuition and fees charged by the institution chosen by the applicant, plus maximum board contract amount, plus minimum room contract amount.
 (18 Ky.R.
 3543; Am.
 19 Ky.R.
 388; eff.
 8-1-92; 1628; eff.
 3-4-93; 21 Ky.R.
 52; eff.
 9-12-94; 25 Ky.R.
 390; 809; eff.
 10-1-98; 25 Ky.R.
 2920; 26 Ky.R.
 367; eff.
 8-2-99; 2272; 27 Ky.R.
 487; eff.
 8-14-2000; 29 Ky.R.
 159, 738; 903; eff.
 10-7-02; 30 Ky.R.
 351; 832; eff.
 10-31-03; 31 Ky.R.
 574; 1048; eff.
 1-4-05; 34 Ky.R.
 822; 1386; eff.
 1-4-2008; 40 Ky.R.
 72; 527; eff.
 9-9-2013.)